 - More fruits and vegetables, and less fat

 Healthy eating habits are important in avoiding many diseases.
-Same goes for hypertension as well.
-High blood pressure can be avoided by using less fats, more fruits and vegetables, whole grain food, high fiber diet, beans, pulses and nuts, fish and low fat dairy products.
+The same goes for hypertension as well.
+High blood pressure can be avoided by using fewer fats, more fruits and vegetables, whole-grain food, high fiber diet, beans, pulses and nuts, fish, and low-fat dairy products.

-People with high BP or those who are prune to developing high BP should avoid saturated and total fat as possible.
+People with high BP or those who are prone to developing high BP should avoid saturated and total fat as possible.

 It has been righteously said that obesity is the mother of all diseases.
 A balanced BMI helps in avoiding hypertension(Obstetricians & Gynecologists, 2013; Renee F Robinson, Batisky, Hayes, Nahata, & Mahan, 2004).

 If hypertension prevails for long, it can lead to complications.
 It can be responsible for atherosclerosis where plaque gets deposited on the walls of vessels, ultimately narrowing them and hence increasing the blood pressure.
 In this situation, the heart has to work even harder to pump the blood, whereas narrow arteries cause resistance to the flow of blood.

 Hypertension-related atherosclerosis can result in heart problems, kidney disease, or even kidney failure, stroke, hemorrhage, limb amputation, and optical retinopathies, which can cause blindness.